Mark-Seaman/Shrinking-World-Pubs/GhostWriter/AI/Pub/PromptsInstruction.md

 The item should be approximately 250 words long and written in a conversational style that resonates with beginners in [topic].

-Include the word “[insert keyword here]” naturally throughout the response but do not use it more than 3 times.
+Include the word "[insert keyword here]” naturally throughout the response but do not use it more than 3 times.
 Use formal and instructional words to describe the process.